-Our revenue has been primarily generated from sales of our CODEX and Phenoptics platforms and reagents.
+Our revenue has been primarily generated from sales of our PhenoCycler and PhenoImager platforms and reagents.
 If our products do not continue to gain market acceptance, our revenue could be materially and adversely impacted.

-We made our first commercial sale of CODEX in the United States in January 2019 and we began selling Phenoptics in October 2018 following our acquisition of this product line from PKI.
-We currently generate the majority of our revenue from the sale of our CODEX and Phenoptics platforms, reagents and instrument services.
-Direct sales of CODEX and Phenoptics platforms and consumables together accounted for 76% and 82% of our revenue for the years ended December 31, 2020 and 2019, respectively.
-We expect that, for at least the foreseeable future, direct sales of our CODEX and Phenoptics platforms and consumables will continue to account for a substantial portion of our revenue while we develop additional products for our spatial biology platforms.
+We made our first commercial sale of PhenoCycler in the United States in January 2019, and we began selling PhenoImager instruments in October 2018 following our acquisition of this product line from PKI.
+We currently generate the majority of our revenue from the sale of our PhenoCycler and PhenoImager platforms, reagents and instrument services.
+Direct sales of PhenoCycler and PhenoImager platforms and consumables together accounted for 78% and 76% of our revenue for the years ended December 31, 2021 and 2020, respectively.
+We expect that, for at least the foreseeable future, direct sales of our PhenoCycler and PhenoImager platforms and consumables will continue to account for a substantial portion of our revenue while we develop additional products for our spatial biology platforms.
 As technologies change in the future for research equipment in general and in spatial biology specifically, we will be expected to upgrade or adapt our products in order to keep up with the latest technology and there can be no assurance we will be able to do so.
-Our sales expectations are based in part on the assumption that our platforms will continue to gain market acceptance as spatial biology becomes more accepted which will in turn will increase the associated purchases of our consumables.
-If sales of our platforms fail to materialize so will the related consumable sales and associated revenue.
-If our CODEX and Phenoptics platforms fail to achieve sufficient market acceptance or sales of our consumables decrease, our revenue could be materially and adversely impacted.
+Our sales expectations are based in part on the assumption that our platforms will continue to gain market acceptance as spatial biology becomes more accepted which in turn will increase the associated purchases of our consumables.
+If sales of our platforms fail to achieve sufficient market acceptance or sales of our consumables decrease, our revenue could be materially and adversely impacted.